 The parents/carer of every child enrolled at Possums Playschool become members of the Possums Playschool Parents Association for the period during which their child attends Playschool.
 Each year, the new members appoint a Committee to organise and run Possums Playschool for that year.

 The following positions make up the Possums Playschool Parents Association Committee:

 - Purchasing/Occupational Health and Safety Officer

 - General Committee Members (up to four positions)

 Every position on the Playschool Committee must be filled prior to Term 1 beginning or the Playschool cannot operate.

-Finally, it is very important that you are able to attend the orientation days.
-This will allow your child to become familiar with the Playschool environment and ourselves.
+It is very important that you are able to attend the orientation days.
+This will allow your child to become familiar with the Playschool environment and staff.
 If you have any worries or concerns about your child, you are welcome to use these days to raise them with us.
 However, we are always available to parents during the year for discussion on any issue.